Pool mechanics

 The fire-and-forget sync

-Every local card mutation on a pool-linked project (title edit, status move, save_plan, save_tests) fires a POST /api/internal/sync-card call to the local Ideafy API, which in turn updates the corresponding pool_cards row in Supabase.
-This is how the pool view on a teammate's machine — or the web board — stays current.
+Every local card mutation on a pool-linked project (title edit, status move, save_plan, save_tests) fires an auto-push from the agent side and a pushUpdate from the UI side.
+Both call POST /api/team/pool/push, which updates the corresponding pool_cards row in Supabase.

 - title, description, solution_summary, test_scenarios, ai_opinion, ai_verdict